nareshkuruva96d1/ghjsd-project/README.md

 ## prerequiste for SonarQube installations:
 * java needs to installed in the machine and that to it should be 11 or more than that.
 * machine should be of min t2.medium.
-# in the follow the steps:
+# in machine follow the steps:
 * once login to the machine update the machine using
 * ``` bash
   sudo apt update